raul-izquierdo/roster/README.md

 ```

 Commands:
-- **create** — prints the students to add (based on the students file, optionally filtered by groups)
+- **create** — prints the students to add to the roster
-- **update** — prints students to add, remove, or whose group has changed (requires the roster CSV)
+- **update** — prints students to add, remove, or whose groups have changed from the last roster update

 Options:
-- **students-file**: The file containing the students and their groups.
+- **students-file**: The file containing the students.
 - **-f <format>**: The format of the students file.
 Supported: "excel", "csv", "sies".
 See [Student File Formats](#student-file-formats) for details.
 - **-r <roster.csv>**: The roster CSV exported from GitHub Classroom (used only with the 'update' command). (default: "classroom_roster.csv").
 See [Obtaining the Roster file](https://github.com/raul-izquierdo/classroom-tools#obtaining-the-roster-file) for instructions on how to obtain this file.
 - **-s <groups.txt>**: A file with the teacher’s groups. (default: "schedule.csv") See [Groups File Format](#groups-file-format) for details.